QuTech-Delft/cQASM-spec/README.md

 The result of the measurements is stored in the classical bit register associated with the qubit.

-There is also an operation to measure an entire qubit register in the Z-basis at once:
+There is also an operation to measure an entire qubit array in the Z-basis at once:

-    measure_all qreg    # NEW IN 2.0: measure all qubits in register qreg measure_all         # Measure all qubits in all registers
+    measure_all qreg    # NEW IN 2.0: measure all qubits in array qreg measure_all         # Measure all qubits in all registers

 > JvS: the latter is for compatibility with 1.0.